-Taints allow dedicating Nodes to specific use-cases, such as having Nodes dedicated to running control plane services.
+Taints allow dedicating Nodes to specific use cases, such as running control plane services.

 Refer to the architecture diagrams above for examples: each T marker on a role means the taint corresponding to this role has been applied on the Node.